jamashita/anden/README.md

 ### `Objet.genHashCode(obj: object): string`

-Generates a hashcode for the given `obj`.
+Generate a hashcode for the given `obj`.
 If the object's properties have the same values, this method will return the same hashcode.

 ### `Objet.identify(n: unknown): string`